inet-framework/inet-showcases/emulation/osudpVoip/doc/index.rst

 The network traffic was observed using
-`bmon <https://github.com/tgraf/bmon>`__, which is a monitoring and debugging tool to capture networking related statistics and prepare them visually in a human friendly way.
+`bmon <https://github.com/tgraf/bmon>`__, which is a monitoring and debugging tool to capture networking related statistics and prepare them visually in a human-friendly way.

 More information can be found in the `INET
 Reference <https://omnetpp.org/doc/inet/api-current/neddoc/index.html>`__.